-4. Generic brown eyeshadow is too hot, flat, and safe for this group.
-They are far more grey people.
+4. Generic brown eyeshadow is nowhere for this group.
+They are far more silver charcoal gray people.
 It looks cleaner and sharper.
-Grey includes a thousand choices from ice to near-black.
 The Darks will wear iron and diesel smoke.
 The Trues and Brights wear stainless steel and coal.

 6. These eyes can be black brown to the point that no detail can be seen in the iris and the intensity of the colour doesn’t seem much affected by colour.
-What is strongly affected in every one of these eyes will be the crispness around the edge of the iris.
+What is strongly affected is the crispness around the edge of the iris.
 In wrong colour, it blurs and fuzzes, which, of course, is happening to the whole face.
-The same colour suggestions apply regardless of eye colour if the skin Season is Winter.
+The same colour suggestions apply regardless of eye colour in all Seasons.

 7. Complementary colours exist opposite each other on the colour wheel.
-In each other’s presence, they set up a current, almost a pulsation.
+Together, they set up a current, almost a pulsation.

 Blue if brown eyes.

 Brown for blue eyes.

 Be careful.
 You need the right complement.
 It’s not just low-lying fruit.
 Choose the closest colour from your palette.
 If it would not be appealing in eye makeup, yellow for example, wear it elsewhere.

 Play with your eye colour and this tool (enter Complimentary under Scheme and play with the Sat and Brightness sliders.)